EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

    |      |      |             say it!"
    |      |      |
 ~~~~
-{: #ampsingle title='Amplicifcation attack using a single response' artwork-align="center"}
+{: #ampsingle title='Amplification attack using a single response' artwork-align="center"}

 Amplification factors can be significantly worse when combined with
 observe {{RFC7641}} and multicast {{I-D.ietf-core-groupcomm-bis}}.
 An
-amplification attack using a observe is illustrated in
+amplification attack using observe is illustrated in
 {{ampmulti_n}}.
 In this case a single request results in n responses
-from the a single server.
+from a single server.

 ~~~~